 We are offering a senior citizens’ discount each Tuesday.
 Adopters 55+ can take advantage of 20% off the adoption fee of any animal 5 years and younger and 30% off the fee for any animal 6 years and older.
 Come find your forever friend at the FRW SPCA!

 We Are In Desperate Need of Foster Homes!

-Spring is just around the corner and unfortunately, spring is the beginning of our kitten and puppy season.
-We are usually overwhelmed with cats, kittens, puppies, and dogs during the spring and summer months.
-Our live release rates for December-February were between 85%-95% and we would like to continue this positive trend.
-Please help us save as many animals as possible by opening your home to a foster animal.
+The number of cats, kittens, puppies, and dogs we take in during the spring and summer months goes up tremendously.
+Help us keep our live release rates high!
+You can help us save as many animals as possible by opening your home to a foster animal.
 Medical expenses are paid for by donations.
 The foster family is responsible for food, flea and heart worm prevention, and LOTS OF LOVE!
 If you are a disabled veteran, we have special funds to help you afford to foster.
 We have a special need for:

 1) foster families who will take in litters of very young kittens and puppies.
 These young animals do not do well in the shelter and have a much greater chance of survival in a home environment.
 Once the kittens or puppies are old enough to be spayed and neutered they come back to the shelter for adoption.
 If you are interested in this short term foster program please contact Ashley at firstname.lastname@example.org